 Relevance for deconstruction and special demolition

 Contaminated sites influence the choice of methods: Dust and fiber release, vibrations, and sparks must be minimized.
-Hydraulic, low-vibration methods such as controlled concrete splitting and targeted nibbling of components with concrete demolition shear support low-emission, selective removal.
+Hydraulic, low-vibration methods such as controlled concrete splitting and targeted nibbling of components with concrete demolition shears support low-emission, selective removal.
+Clearly defined cut lines, stepwise removal, and consistent wetting or extraction reduce secondary contamination and keep enclosures effective.

 Contaminated sites in deconstruction: Procedure from investigation to clearance